epccs/Gravimetric/Applications/SelfTest/README.md

 Use bootload port to view test, since "Remote" firmware on remote managers does not recover after test mode.

+I2C0 test commands do not work after test finish (so one run after a power cycle).

 ## Overview